mkp170791/numpy/doc/neps/nep-0018-array-function-protocol.rst

 This could present a backwards compatibility concern that would discourage libraries from adopting ``__array_function__`` in an incremental fashion.
-For example, currently most numpy functions will implicitly convert ``pandas.Series`` objects into NumPy arrays, behavior that assuredly many pandas users rely on.
+For example, currently most numpy_demo functions will implicitly convert ``pandas.Series`` objects into NumPy arrays, behavior that assuredly many pandas users rely on.
 If pandas implemented ``__array_function__`` only for ``np.concatenate``, unrelated NumPy